zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Note that Zeek offers more specialized events for a few extensions.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.

-   :code: The numerical code of the extension.
+   :param code: The numerical code of the extension.
 The values are standardized as
          part of the SSL/TLS protocol.
 The :zeek:id:`SSL::extensions` table maps them to descriptive names.

-   :val: The raw extension value that was sent in the message.
+   :param val: The raw extension value that was sent in the message.

    .. zeek:see:: ssl_alert ssl_client_hello ssl_established ssl_server_hello
       ssl_session_ticket_handshake ssl_extension_ec_point_formats